terra-campaigns/degenesis/people/kargan.md

 e: 0
 r: 0

-personality:
-  - name: Strength
-    desc: Unmatched in combat, a tactical genius.
-  - name: Virtue
-    desc: Fiercely loyal to his clan, willing to do anything for their dominance.
-  - name: Flaw
-    desc: Overly aggressive, often pushing his people into unnecessary conflicts.
-  - name: Problem
-    desc: Facing increased resistance from the Vostok Kin and the encroaching spore fields.
-  - name: Ambition
-    desc: To expand his clan's territory and solidify his legacy as the greatest warlord.

-roleplay:
-  - name: Aspect
-    desc: Speaks with a booming voice, exuding confidence and intimidation.

 notes:
 ---
 # Kargan, the Bloodthirsty

+> [Ironclaw](../factions/Ironclaw.md) leader, brutal and ruthless

 ![](https://i.imgur.com/ifqWi0Y.png)

+- Strength: Unmatched in combat, a tactical genius.
+- Virtue: Fiercely loyal to his clan, willing to do anything for their dominance.
+- Flaw: Overly aggressive, often pushing his people into unnecessary conflicts.
+- Problem: Facing increased resistance from the [Vorstok](../factions/Vorstok.md) Kin and the encroaching spore fields.
+- Aspect: Speaks with a booming voice, exuding confidence and intimidation.

 ---
 #### Connected to